 The business world is very dynamic and competitive.
 If you want to build an empire, then you need to find an investment partner who will help you realize this objective.
-Whether you need money for marketing, purchase of new equipment, to hire more personnel or a bit of everything, the right investor will come in handy throughout your journey to success.
+Whether you need money for marketing, purchase of new equipment, hire more personnel, or a bit of everything, the right investor will come in handy throughout your journey to success.

 One of the mistakes that most entrepreneurs who are looking for investors make is by scouting for the investors who have the largest bundle of cash.
 Do not get it twisted; remember that for every investment that you accept, you give a stake in your business.
 So, it is imperative that you make the right decision.

 Here are 12 actionable steps to help you find the right investment partner for your business.

 Finding the right investment takes time and much determination, and so it is imperative that you be prepared for the process.
 Make sure that you set aside enough resources to cushion your business from any challenges during your search for an investor.
 Learn how to market your business online.